NASCAR teams call revenue model 'broken,' warn of layoffs

 “We are amenable to whatever gets us to a conceptual new structure,” Newmark said.

-NASCAR responded to the RTA last week with a counteroffer of “a minimal increase in revenue and emphasis on cost-cutting,” Polk said.
+NASCAR’s counteroffer offered “a minimal increase in revenue and emphasis on cost-cutting,” Polk said.

 The team alliance was unanimous in that the only place left to cut costs is layoffs.